CarolinaCobo/puppy-rush/testing/testing.md

     1. Open it clicking the button.
     2. Matching the puppies to make them disappear.
     3. Checking that the score is updating.
+    4. When the time is finished a modal will appear showing the score and the restart and home buttons.
+    5. When the restart button is clicked the game restarts.
+    6. The modal will show the points scored in the game.

 3. Contact form:
     1. Go to the "Contact" page